SublimeText/InsertNums/README.md

 ### Usage with the alphabet

-InsertNums can also insert the alphabet.
+*Insert Nums* can also insert the alphabet.
 Just use `a` as *start* value, or change `a` to whatever character you'd like to start from. *step* only accepts integers because there are obviously no fractions of the characters in the alphabet.

 One of the side effects of introducing alpha sequences is that you can generate seemingly (but definitely not) random sequences.
 For instance, using `a:12345` will generate the following across three selections: